History

 Keperra Country Golf Club

-Keperra Country Golf Club is a traditional and inviting Club located just 15 minutes from the heart of the CBD.
-Established in 1931, the Club has a rich golfing history and has produced such notable professional golfers as John Senden, Peter Senior and Jeff Woodland.
+Keperra Country Golf Club, established in 1931, is a prestigious and welcoming club located just 15 minutes from Brisbane’s Central Business District.
+With a rich history in the sport, the club has produced renowned professional golfers such as John Senden, Peter Senior, and Jeff Woodland.

-Our resident Professionals offer game improvement lessons and a fully-stocked Golf Shop complete an exceptional all-round golfing experience.
-At the heart of the community, we are a family-friendly Club that takes pride in the development of junior golfers.
-Off the course, the spacious clubhouse offers an inviting environment for both members and guests and makes a wonderful venue for wedding receptions, other special occasions and corporate meetings.
+Our team of professional instructors offers game improvement lessons, and our well-stocked Golf Shop ensures an exceptional golfing experience.
+As a family-oriented club, we are dedicated to nurturing the development of junior golfers.
+Beyond the course, our spacious clubhouse provides a welcoming space for members and guests, making it an ideal venue for wedding receptions, special events, and corporate meetings.

 Come and follow in the footsteps of Major champions Jack Nicklaus, Gary Player, Jason Day, Cameron Smith, Marc Leishman and Adam Scott, all of whom have enjoyed playing golf at Keperra.